 The final report generated from XML by XSL and CSS is stored in a HTML-based format in the

-Reports folder of your project directory.
+Reports folder of the project’s output directory.

 HTML-based report file and report as displayed in Ranorex Studio